WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 *At least the following forms of attack MUST be considered: eavesdropping, replay, message insertion, deletion, modification, and man-in-the-middle.
 Potential denial of service attacks MUST be identified as well.
 If the protocol incorporates cryptographic protection mechanisms, it should be clearly indicated which portions of the data are protected and what the protections are (i.e., integrity only, confidentiality, and/or endpoint authentication, etc.).
 Some indication should also be given to what sorts of attacks the cryptographic protection is susceptible.
 Data which should be held secret (keying material, random seeds, etc.) should be clearly labeled.
 If the technology involves authentication, particularly user-host authentication, the security of the authentication method MUST be clearly specified.*

-3. This section MUST also discuss, per Section 5 of [RFC 3552](https://tools.ietf.org/html/rfc3552), residual risks (such as from compromise in a related protocol, incorrect implementation, or cipher) after threat mitigation has been deployed.
+3. This section MUST also discuss, per Section 5 of [RFC 3552](https://tools.ietf.org/html/rfc3552), residual risks (such as the risks from compromise in a related protocol, incorrect implementation, or cipher) after threat mitigation has been deployed.

 4. This section MUST provide integrity protection and update authentication for all operations required by Section 7 of this specification (DID Operations).